Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 [**mpvacious**](https://github.com/Ajatt-Tools/mpvacious)
-* Plugin for [MPV](https://mpv.io/), a cross platform media player.
+* add-on for [MPV](https://mpv.io/), a cross platform media player.
 Personally tested.
 * Given a subtitle file for a movie file, it can automatically add sentence audio and images with one `Ctrl+n` command.

 [**Immersive**](https://github.com/Ben-Kerman/immersive)
-* A powerful alternative to the mpvacious plugin above, with certain different capabilities.
+* A powerful alternative to the mpvacious add-on above, with certain different capabilities.
 * Can also be used to automatically extract sentence audio and pictures.

 [**asbplayer**](https://github.com/killergerbah/asbplayer)